wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/converting-json-to-xml-and-upload-to-ftp/README.md

   password="<file_server_password>"
 ```

 The username and password are sensitive data.
-Usually, we don't expose those data to the outside.
-The ballerina supports encrypting sensitive data and uses them in the program.
+Usually, we do not expose this data to the outside.
+Ballerina supports encrypting sensitive data and uses them in the program.

 ```shell
 $ ballerina encrypt
 ```

-The execution of the encrypt action will ask for value and secret key.
-Once you provide input, it'll output the encrypted value that can directly use in the config file.
+When you execute the encrypt action, it will ask for the value and secret key.
+Once you input this, it will provide the encrypted value that can directly use in the config file.

 ```shell
 Enter value: